PnS2018/pns2018.github.com/session_02.md

               metrics=["mse"])
 ```

 The above example compiled a Linear Regression model that uses MSE as the loss function and the default SGD as the optimizer.
 The performance measure $$P$$ here is called `metrics`.
 You can have different metrics for evaluating the performance of the model.
-We use also MSE as the metric for evaluation.
+We also use MSE as the metric for evaluation.
 If you have a classification task, you can change the `loss` and `metrics` to other options.
 You can find more about [losses](https://keras.io/losses/) and [metrics](https://keras.io/metrics/) in Keras documentation.

-You can train the model with the data once the model is compiled.
+You can then train the model with the data once the model is compiled.
 Here is an example:

 ```python
 model.fit(